 What types of leafy greens work best for salads?

-Leafy greens like spinach, kale, arugula, and romaine lettuce are excellent.
-They add volume, nutrients, and few calories.
-They’re the base of a great salad.
+Top spinach, kale, arugula, and romaine lettuce are great leafy greens.
+They add volume, nutrients, and few calories, making them the base of a great salad.

 What dressing options can I use to keep my salad under 100 calories?

-Choose homemade dressings with vinegar and lemon juice or low-calorie store-bought ones.
+Choose homemade vinegar and lemon juice dressings or low-calorie store-bought ones.
 Use small portions.
 Vinegars and citrus juices add flavor without many calories.

 How can I add protein to my salads without exceeding calorie limits?

 Add proteins like grilled chicken, shrimp, or chickpeas in small amounts.
-For example, 3 oz of grilled chicken or 1 cup of chickpeas provide protein without going over 400 calories.
+For example, 3 oz of grilled chicken or 1 cup of chickpeas provides protein without exceeding 400 calories.

 Are there any good salad options that focus on veggies?

-Yes, try Mediterranean vegetable salads, roasted vegetable mixes, or crunchy Asian slaw.
-These highlight fresh veggies, offering vibrant flavors and colors while being low in calories.
+Try Mediterranean vegetable salads, roasted vegetable mixes, or crunchy Asian slaw.
+These highlight fresh veggies and offer vibrant flavors and colors while being low in calories.

 What fruit combinations are great for salads?

-Fruits like berries, tropical fruits, and apples are great in salads.
-Try a berry spinach salad, a tropical fruit salad with lime dressing, or an apple walnut salad for a nutritious twist.
+Berries, tropical fruits, and apples are great in salads.
+For a nutritious twist, try a berry spinach salad, a tropical fruit salad with lime dressing, or an apple walnut salad.

 How can I enhance my salad’s nutrition with creative add-ins?